 Test 1: The evaluator attempted to send packets through the TOE when the TOE had the following rules configured.
 The packets that were sent were constructed such that the packet would match only one configured rule.
+The evaluator confirmed that packets sent using protocols that are not supported by the TOE are denied.

-- IPv4 Protocol permitted and logged based on specific source and destination addresses. - IPv4 Protocol permitted and logged based on specific destination addresses. - IPv4 Protocol permitted and logged based on specific source addresses. - IPv4 Protocol permitted and logged based on wildcard addresses.
+• IPv4 Protocol permitted and logged based on specific source and destination addresses.

+- IPv4 Protocol permitted and logged based on specific destination addresses. - IPv4 Protocol permitted and logged based on specific source addresses. - IPv4 Protocol permitted and logged based on wildcard addresses.

 Test 2: The evaluator attempted to send packets through the TOE when the TOE had the following rules configured: The packets that were sent were constructed such that the packet would match only one configured rule.
+The evaluator confirmed that packets sent using protocols that are not supported by the TOE are denied.